neurogears/vrp-2022/index.md

 - Building variable trial structures.
 - Logging stimulus and response outcomes.

-### Day 5 - Extending Bonsai
+### Day 5 - Wrap-up
-- Multi-animal tracking and body part feature extraction with [BonZeb](https://github.com/ncguilbeault/BonZeb){:target="_blank"}.
+- How to extend Bonsai with scripting.
-- Reproducible deployment and automation of experiments.
+- Reproducible deployment and versioning of experiments.
 - Interfacing Bonsai with Python and MATLAB.
 - Bonsai hackathon and project presentations.
-- Where Bonsai is going.
+- Closing remarks.